zorro-del-caribe/ship-hold/doc/3_queryRunner.md

 ## Query runner and API adapters

-All the builders (whether they are created from the shiphold instance or from the model services) are extended with a query runner which will let you communicate with the database system and parse the response into structured JSON objects.
+All the builders (whether they are created from the ship-hold instance or from the model services) are extended with a query runner which will let you communicate with the database system and parse the response into structured JSON objects.

 Assuming we have the following data set: